gamecreature/QtAwesome/README.md

 There are still some things todo, like:

-  * document the usage of a custom icon painter
   * document the usage of another icon font
   * add some tests
   * do some code cleanup